18 Best User Acceptance Testing (UAT) Tools in 2024

 Cons: More suited for publishers and advertisers than UAT, QA, and UX teams.

-Alternatives: Qualaroo and Hotjar
+Alternatives: Qualaroo and Hotjar.

 Pricing: Free with a premium option for high-volume publishers and advertisers.